ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windowsperf_sampling_cpython/windowsperf_sampling_cpython_example_1.md

 ## Example 1: Sampling of CPython calculating Googolplex

-In short we will:
+{{% notice Note %}}
+All step in this paragraph are done on native ARM64 Windows on Arm machine.
+{{% /notice %}}

-* Build [CPython](https://github.com/python/cpython) binaries targeting ARM64 from sources in debug mode.
+We will use pre-built in last step [CPython](https://github.com/python/cpython) binaries targeting `ARM64` from sources in debug mode and:
 * Pin `python_d.exe` interactive console to arbitrary CPU core.
 * Try to calculate absurdly large integer number [Googolplex](https://en.wikipedia.org/wiki/Googolplex) to stress CPython application and get a simple workload.
 * Run counting and sampling to obtain some simple event information.

-{{% notice Note %}}
-All step in this paragraph are done on native ARM64 Windows on Arm machine.
-{{% /notice %}}

 ### Pin new CPython process to CPU core #1